jaimetur/PhotoMigrator/help/0-configuration-file.md

 >```

 ## Google Takeout Section:
-In this section you don't have to provide any settings (it is here for futures purposses):
+In this section you don't have to provide any settings (it is here for futures purposes):

 ## Synology Photos Section:
 In this section you have to provide: